 - CLIENT: Can we achieve my goal or not?

-- BlueFletch: I’m unclear of the goal.
-We can definitely work on a process for a week, but when you deliver the output of the PoC to the Green team how do you know if you were successful or not?
+- BlueFletch: I’m unclear about the goal.
+We can definitely work on a process for a week, but how do you know if you are successful or not when you deliver the output of the POC to the Green team?

 - CLIENT: Because it will be delivered.